A Guide to Tax Returns

 - A payment on account of the current year.

 If you haven't taken on much acting work in a year, you can make a claim to reduce the payments.
 If you propose a lesser payment than what is eventually the actual figure, you would be penalised and charged interest on the shortfall.
 The problem is that by estimating a year’s income on 31 January, you have to assume your earning potential in the remaining two months of the tax year.
 If, for the luckier actor, you're able to get a commercial in these two months (and commercials mean big money), your estimate is wrong and the taxman reaps the benefit of the sudden commercial.
+You can of course revise the second payment on account, due in July, when more accurate figures are known.

-It is very important that some income is put aside to cover the tax liability that would be due in the following year.
+It's very important that some of your income is put aside to cover the tax liability that would be due in the following year.
 As an actor's income can fluctuate from year to year, you may have to pay a lot of tax relating to a previous year, when you're hardly earning now.
 If you haven’t put money aside in the good year you may then find it difficult to come up with the money due.
 The amount to put aside will depend on current/expected earnings and could be anywhere between 20-50%, depending on levels of income.

 Under the tax self-assessment system, the taxpayer does all the work for HMRC and they then send out tax demands based on figures that you provide.
 From time to time they may decide to embark on an investigation into an individual taxpayer’s affairs.
 There are a number of reasons why they may do this: